MohammadMaftoun/Generative-AI-in-Healthcare/README.md

 # Challenges and Ethical Considerations

-Generative AI in healthcare presents unique challenges and ethical concerns, such as:
+Generative AI in healthcare proposes unique challenges and ethical concerns, such as:

     Patient Privacy: Ensuring synthetic data does not compromise patient privacy or lead to re-identification.
     Bias and Fairness: Mitigating biases that could result in discriminatory outcomes in healthcare.